NikHoh/jetbot_maze/README.md

 #### Test the cube

 One task is to detect a cube in the maze.
 A 3x3x3 cm cube is placed in the maze.
 The cube is marked on each side with an apriltag (27 mm wide, size = 16.2 mm).
-The six apriltags of the cube are stored in the 'tags.yaml' as standalone tags.
+The six apriltags of the cube are stored in the `tags.yaml` as standalone tags.

-Important: if you build your 'tags.yaml' file with the 'maze_builder', the six standalone tags must be added manually:
+Important: if you build your `tags.yaml` file with the `maze_builder`, the six standalone tags must be added manually:

 ```python
 standalone_tags: